-I built this one from a Fender Squier alder body (E-Series, from ca 85).
-Neck is a Göldo vintage maple (12" radius), Wilkinson VS100, and 2 humbuckers: In neck position Duncan's Lil' 59 (coil split via push/pull pot), and in bridge position the EVH signature pickup (yezzzz, the ltd ed with Ed's original sig).
+I built this one from a Fender Squier alder body (E-Series, ca. 85).
+Neck is a Göldo vintage maple (12" radius), Wilkinson VS100, and 2 humbuckers: In neck position Duncan's Lil' 59 (coil split via push/pull pot), and in bridge position the EVH signature pickup (yezzzz, the ltd edition with Ed's original sig).

 For the assembly and the paint job I did, have a look at the "making of" below...

 Yamaha Pacifica USA 2

 My companion since 1999.
 Together we went through (approx) 666 battles...